 These differentiated reading passages also help kids practice finding the main idea and details.

-Main Idea Centers and Guided Reading Activities
+Main Idea Centers and Reading Activities

 Here, students read the main idea flowerpot and find the matching detail flowers.
 It’s differentiated to be played with either pictures or words.